Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

-Helmut Strebl Workout Routine, Diet Plan & Supplements
+Helmut Strebl's Workout, Diet & Supplements (Revealed)

 As a personal trainer, it’s hard not to be fascinated with the achievements of different bodybuilders.
 And the Austrian bodybuilder and fitness model Helmut Strebl is one athlete who deserves a lot of attention.

-Just looking at some of his recent photoshoots online, you’ll see that despite being in his 50s, this man has an exceptionally low body fat percentage and ripped physique.
+Just looking at some of his recent photoshoots online, you’ll see that despite being in his 50s, this man has an exceptionally low body fat percentage and a ripped physique.

 So we spent a few weeks researching Helmut’s routine to find out how he has become the most shredded guy alive.
+I even tried it myself for a few weeks to gauge its impact on my physique.
+Needless to say, I was amazed by the results.

 His Stats